wildscribe/wildscribe/models/README.md

 =====================

 This directory contains a representation of the model of various versions of the Wildfly, JBoss EAP and JBoss AS7 application servers.
-These diffs are generated against the standalone-full-ha.xml profile, with the XTS subsystem added to the profile (note that some of the older models were generated against standalone-full.xml, and as such are missing some subsystems).
+These diffs are generated against the standalone-full-ha.xml profile, with the RTS, XTS and Agroal subsystems added to the profile
+(note that some of the older models were generated against standalone-full.xml, and as such are missing some subsystems).

 This data allows the Wildscribe pages to be generated offline, without a running server instance.
 It also means that at some